apache/apisix/docs/en/latest/admin-api.md

 ```

-Example 2: How to proxy requests to upstream with HTTPS scheme.
+Example 2: How to proxy client request to `https` upstream service

 1. Create a route and configure the upstream scheme as `https`.